 Loss Aversion: This stems from the ‘Prospect Theory’ (developed by Daniel Kahnemann and Amos Tversky) – the paper (and the subsequent body of work) that can lay claim to have kick-started behavioral economics as a discipline.
 At the core of this theory is the concept of loss aversion – that is, people prefer to avoid losses as compared to acquiring gains.
 In other words, people tend to be risk averse when evaluating a possible gain and conversely, prefer risks that might mitigate a loss (called risk seeking behavior).
 In sporting terms, people would rather play defense.
 This has implications in different areas: one example being subscription-based services.
 People who sign up for a service at a heavily discounted rate show a higher propensity to opt-out if there is a steep increase in the rates at the end of the period, which is an example of risk seeking behavior.
 In a competitive scenario, the impact of a price decrease by one provider may not have the same impact on the defection rates as the increase in price by the competitor.

 Choice Architecture: It has long been known that choices are never made in a vacuum.
 Behavioral economics has finally put the ‘rational agent’ who makes choices based on perfect information back in the realm of fiction.
-It is now clear that the conditions under which choices are made have a significant bearing on the way they are made.
+Business intelligence and analytics has clear that the conditions under which choices are made have a significant bearing on the way they are made.
 That opens up significant possibilities in terms of creating the conditions that could present the choices so as to influence the outcomes.
 This in turn has powerful implications on how businesses can offer options to their customers to influence the outcomes.
 Armed with a combination of experimentation techniques and the ability to rapidly process data from experiments, companies are increasingly adopting a culture of simulating multiple choice alternatives before narrowing down on a product or service offering.

 Anchoring effect: This is probably the best known of behavioral concepts.
 Simply put, this recognizes the fact that individuals rely on a specific piece of information to drive their thought process.
 The classical assumption of an individual looking at all the available data with an unbiased lens before making a decision was never really true – and the anchoring effect is what challenges this view.
 A focusing illusion is one such cognitive bias where people tend to skew their emphasis on one specific event or data point, which ends up influencing their overall decision.
 This effect has been used by marketers for quite some time now to influence consumer decisions.